openpnp/openpnp/Motion-Controller-Firmwares.md

 5. `G92` must work correctly when motion is still pending.
 Either by implicitly waiting for still-stand or (better!) by allowing on-the-fly offsetting.

 6. The controller must be able to wait for motion completion, typically with the [`M400`](https://www.reprap.org/wiki/G-code#M400:_Wait_for_current_moves_to_finish) command.
 Any further commands sent after the `M400` must be suspended until motion completion.
-The controller must only acknowledge the command, when motion is complete i.e. the "ok" response must be suspended until then, providing blocking synchronization to OpenPnP.
+The controller must only acknowledge the command, when motion is complete i.e. the "ok" (`COMMAND_CONFIRM_REGEX`) response must be suspended until then, providing blocking synchronization to OpenPnP.

 7. The controller must support dynamic acceleration and/or jerk limits, typically by the [`M204`](https://www.reprap.org/wiki/G-code#M204:_Set_default_acceleration) command for acceleration or the [`M201.3`](https://makr.zone/tinyg-new-g-code-commands-for-openpnp-use/577/) command for jerk.

+To adapt a new firmware it is sometimes best to play with the `GcodeServer` controller simulator built into OpenPnP.
+You can then send commands and observe the expected response and behavior.
+You can activate the built-in `GcodeServer` by switching the GcodeDriver to **tcp** and setting the **IP Address** to exactly `GcodeServer` (case sensitive).

 ## Duet3D